cydrobolt/polr/docs/user-guide/installation.md

 $ git clone https://github.com/cydrobolt/polr.git
 # set correct permissions
 $ chmod -R 755 polr

+# if you would like to use a specific release, check out
+# the tag associated with the release. see link above.
+$ # git checkout <tag>

 # run only if on Ubuntu-based systems
 $ chown -R www-data polr